DIRECTOR OF RESEARCH AND DEVELOPMENT, Pivot Professional Learning (April 2018 - current)

-POLICY FELLOW, Mitchell Institute at Victoria University (2014 - present)
+POLICY FELLOW, Mitchell Institute at Victoria University (October 2013 - April 2018)

 • Managed and delivered a large research project on entrepreneurial learning and student participation involving 21 schools and two external partners.